dotnet-presentations/dotnet-maui-workshop/Part 4 - Platform Features/README.md

     }
     ```

-1. We can then fill it in by using .NET MAUI Essentials to query for our location and helpers that find the closest monkey to us:
+1. We can then fill it in by using .NET MAUI  to query for our location and helpers that find the closest monkey to us:

     ```csharp
     [ICommand]